bbarcesaj125/imgdb/README.md

         --help          Show this message and exit.

-When you run the application for the first time, it will attempt to download the required IMDb datasets from [imdb.com/interfaces/](https://www.imdb.com/interfaces/).
+When you run the application for the first time, it will attempt to download the required IMDb datasets from [imdb.com/interfaces](https://www.imdb.com/interfaces/).
 You can think of them as daily snapshot of the huge IMDb database.
 The application needs these datasets in order to extract and display information about a specific movie or series.
-I opted for this solution because almost all the information are extracted from the datasets stored on the user's computer.
+I opted for this solution because it allows `Imgdb` to fetch almost all the information from the datasets stored on the user's computer.
 This makes the application more reliable as opposed to scraping for example.